oktetlabs/styleguides/cguide.md

 `union` declaration
 -------------------

-All conventions provided for struct formatting are applied to `union` declarations.
+All conventions provided for struct formatting apply to `union` declarations.

 `enum` declaration